ericlee49/biostock/README.md

 ### React.useEffect : used to make side effects: invoked on the initial render & all subsequent re-renders.
 We use useEffect for our Search feature, after setting the state for our search feature, the state needs to be reset, but we already are redirected to a new page.
 We use useState to set the state initially once the menu bar is rendered

+## Axios:
+Axios is a promise based HTTP client for the browser and node.js We use axios primarily for our email system: when sending a request, an email request needs to be posted and sent to our admins so they are notified of the request.

 ## Material UI:
 The App is mobile friendly.
 We are using Material UI Hook API to implement ```makeStyle```